 Spending a couple of weeks on the beach with a cool cocktail allows all your muscles to relax while a dip in the ocean and washes away all the cares in the world.
 But many people leave their dream vacation feeling like something is missing.
 Don’t be that guy!
 Hawaii offers so many diverse excursions so revise your bucket list.
 Getting to Hawaii isn’t what you cross off the list.
 Experiencing Hawaii is.

 Remember the post cards, movie clips, television shows with Hawaiian backdrops?
 This is why you are here.
 So get out of your hotel and its cabanas to really be in Hawaii.
 Forget the scavenger hunt of fun, which means you’ll be so tired you need a vacation from your vacation.
 Take four out of your 10 days and make these happen.
-Then go chill on the beach with a ice cold drink, Hawaiian style with no time concern.
+Then go chill on the beach with a ice cold drink, a beach blanket, and not a care in the world.
 Any locals bucket list starts here and really is the definitive list that will open your heart to why you really came to Hawaii.

 Situated on the eastern point of Oahu, the Makapu’u Lighthouse is a short, one-mile hike up approximately 500 feet.
 Bring lots of water as this isn’t a hike into the rain forests you’ve heard of.
 This is a trek up a lava protrusion constructed in 1909 with sparse vegetation surrounding it.
 Don’t worry, you’ll thank me when you get to the top.
 Look down to see just how amazing an island in the midst of the deep blue sea is.
 If you’re lucky and you are there in the peak of the humpback whale migration (November through May), you’ll see a herd hugging the shoreline as they round the eastern corner of the island and move on.
 Take the fresh sea air in, while you snap your 20 selfies, each worthy of being a postcard all on its own.